joba-1/Tasmoticz/README.md

     - VL53L0X
     - BMP280/BME280
     - SI7021 (by Eddie-BS)
+    - all other sensors using the data types (temperature, humidity, ...) of above sensors (by Hello1024)

 Planned to work with:
  - Sensors in Tasmota devices for sensors YOU send pull requests (or device logs including the SENSOR message)